 Would end dates include the final submission date?
 Or the date the exam board assesses it?

 As it is curriculum, it can’t be the student’s submission date as this can vary between students.
 It would be the end of the planned assessment period, so this could be end of exam period or assessment deadline.

-If we run the same module in semester 1 and semester 2 would it be two module deliveries?
+If we run the same module in semester one and semester two would it be two module deliveries?

 Yes, and linked to only one module.